Commercial Building Types

 Owners usually get the best value from mixed-use commercial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Program Coordination For Multiple Uses is treated as a decision gate, not a box-checking exercise.
+Program Coordination For Multiple Georgetown Uses — Retail, Office, Medical, Service — With City Of Georgetown Site Plan Alignment is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Base-building And Utility Planning is treated as a decision gate, not a box-checking exercise.
+Base-building And Utility Planning For Shared Infrastructure Across Occupancy Zones is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Phased Turnover And Final Stabilization is treated as a decision gate, not a box-checking exercise.
+Phased Georgetown CO Turnover By Occupancy Type And Final Site Stabilization is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.